na-na-hi/renget/archive/h5izt6.md

 **"Request denied.
 Let battle commence."**

 "Thought so."
-Inigo cracked his knuckles.
+Inigo pointed forward.
 This is what they trained for.
 "You guys know the play."

 As Kinji's team retreated, Buru bellowed a war cry and charged straight at the Guardian head-on.
 Chihiro darted to the side, disappearing in a blur of speed.
 Inigo took flight, soaring up as Gigan formed armor along his limbs.